 |12km (unlicensed runner) R670|

-Charity Support: When entering online, runners can choose to support either or both of the FNB Cape Town ONERUN Charities: The Cape Of Good Hope SPCA and Die Burger Kersfonds.
+Charity Support: When entering online, runners can choose to support either or both of the ABSA Cape Town ONERUN Charities: The Cape Of Good Hope SPCA and Die Burger Kersfonds.

-About the FNB Cape Town 12 ONERUN sponsorship:
+About the ABSA Cape Town 12 ONERUN sponsorship:

-The FNB Cape Town 12 ONERUN race is sponsored by FNB Business.
+The ABSA Cape Town 12 ONERUN race is sponsored by ABSA Business.
 The sponsorship forms part of the Bank’s ongoing strategy to support national and community events that have the potential to grow and inspire.
-The FNB Cape Town 12 ONERUN affirms our dedication to providing an experience that is beyond expectation, through sporting disciplines that advance our commitment to building, enduring and rewarding relationships across communities in which we operate.
+The ABSA Cape Town 12 ONERUN affirms our dedication to providing an experience that is beyond expectation, through sporting disciplines that advance our commitment to building, enduring and rewarding relationships across communities in which we operate.

 ISSUED BY: Newsport Media